 Metal barns and steel buildings are simply a better long-term value than pole barns.

 At the end of its usefulness, steel framing recycles into new steel to produce cars, bridges, ships, trains, or appliances— or another steel building.
 Discarded wood framing usually winds up taking up space in a landfill somewhere with other construction debris.

-Call RHINO today for details on steel framed barns or to learn more about steel buildings vs. pole barns, toll free at 1.888.320.7466.
+Call RHINO today for details on steel framed barn kits or to learn more about steel buildings vs. pole barns at 940.383.9566.